JonathanCazzaro/react-transition/README.md

 - **trigger** : the value that will indicate whether the component should me mounted or not.
   - type : _boolean_
 - **bypass** : bypasses all the animations.
-Simply mounts and unmounts the component according the value of trigger, keeping the active class and the onMount and onUnmount methods effective.
+Simply mounts and unmounts the component according the value of trigger, keeping the onMount and onUnmount methods effective.
   - type : _boolean_
 - **classPrefix** : the name your animation classes will be starting with.
   - type : _string_